Cameron Judge: Calgary Stampeders

 On February 4, 2022, Judge was traded to the Calgary Stampeders in exchange for Royce Metchie as both players had contracts expiring the following week.
 Judge and the Stamps agreed to a contract later that same day.
 In September 2022, he was suspended one game for punching BC Lions wide receiver Lucky Whitehead in a post-game altercation.
 Judge finished the 2022 season having played and started in 17 regular season games, recording 78 defensive tackles, two special teams tackles, five sacks, two interceptions, two forced fumbles, five fumble recoveries, and two touchdowns.
 He was then named a divisional and CFL All-Star for the first time in his career.

 In 2023, Judge played and started in 17 regular season games where he had a career-high 90 defensive tackles and five interceptions along with one special teams tackle, three pass knockdowns, two sacks, two forced fumbles, one fumble recovery, and one touchdown.
 In the 2023 season, he started in 18 regular season games where he had a 73 defensive tackles, two pass knockdowns, one sack, one forced fumble, and one fumble recovery.

 Toronto Argonauts (second stint)

 On January 10, 2025, Judge was traded from the Stampeders to the Toronto Argonauts in exchange for defensive lineman Folarin Orimolade.
+He played in all 18 regular season games in 2025 where he recorded 79 defensive tackles, four special teams tackles, three sacks, two interceptions, two forced fumbles, and one touchdown.